Is Drupal a good CMS for Education organizations?

 Accessibility

-Drupal prides itself as being an inclusive community, and has built-in accessibility support since 2011.
+Drupal prides itself on being an inclusive community and has built-in accessibility support since 2011.
 An ongoing goal of Drupal is to ensure that all features of the Drupal core conform with federal accessibility regulations and guidelines.
-Accessibility-compliant websites enable physically challenged students to participate fully in on-line classroom activities in ways that are on par with those not living with a disability.
+Accessibility-compliant websites enable physically challenged students to participate fully in online classroom activities in ways that are on par with those not living with a disability.

 Supportive open-source community